Statistical estimation of a growth-fragmentation model observed on a genealogical tree: Introduction

 By use of the general relative entropy principle, Michel, Mischler and Perthame showed that the approximation $n(t,x) e^{-\lambda_0 t} \approx N(x)$ is valid \cite{MMP}, with $\lambda_0 >0$, and where $(\lambda_0,N)$ is the dominant eigenpair related to the corresponding eigenvalue problem, see \cite{M1, Pe, DG,LP,CCM, BCG}.
 The ``stationary" density $N(x)$ of typical cells after some time has elapsed enables to recover $(B(x), x \in {\mathcal D}\big)$ for a compact ${\mathcal D} \subset (0,\infty)$ by means of the regularisation of an inverse problem of ill-posedness degree 1.
 From a deterministic perspective, this is carried out in \cite{PZ,DPZ, DT}.
 From a statistical inference perspective, if an $n$-sample of the distribution $N(x)$ is observed and if $B(x)$ has smoothness $s>0$ in a Sobolev sense, it is proved in \cite{DHRR} that $B(x)$ can be recovered in squared-error loss over compact sets with a rate of convergence $n^{-s/(2s+3)}$.
 Both deterministic and stochastic methodology of \cite{DPZ} and \cite{DHRR} are motivated by experimental designs and data such as in \cite{Kubitschek, DMZ}.
 However, they do not take into account the following two important aspects: \begin{itemize} \item Bacterial growth exhibits variations in the individual growth rate $\tau$ as demonstrated for instance in \cite{Sturm}.
 One would like to incorporate variability in the growth rate within the system at the level of a single cell.
 This requires to modify Model~\eqref{transport-fragmentation eq}. \item Recent evolution of experimental technology enables to track the whole genealogy of cell populations (along prescribed lines of descendants for instance), affording the observation of other state variables such as size at division, lifetime of a single individual and so on \cite{Robert}.
-Making the best possible use of such measures is of great potential impact, and needs a complementary approach. \end{itemize} The availability of observation schemes at the level of cell individuals suggests an enhancement of the statistical inference of $\big(B(x), x \in {\mathcal D}\big)$, possibly enabling to improve on the rates of convergence obtained by indirect measurements such as in \cite{DHRR, DPZ}.
+Making the best possible use of such measures is of great potential impact, and needs a complementary approach. \end{itemize} The availability of observation schemes at the level of cell individuals suggests an enhancement of the statistical inference of $\big(B(x), x \in {\mathcal D}\big)$, enabling to improve on the rates of convergence obtained by indirect measurements such as in \cite{DHRR, DPZ}.
 This is the purpose of the present paper.
+We focus on bacterial growth, for which we apply our method on experimental observations.
+This serves as a proof of concept for the relevance of our modelling and statistical methodology, which could adapt to other application fields and growth-fragmentation types.